-I've alway been interested in making things and undertanding how they work.
+I've alway been interested in making things and understanding how they work.
 When I embarked on making my first bow all of my bow building knowledge was gleaned from you tube videos, reading blogs and from a Bingham Projects DVD which was kindly lent to me by a friend.
 There were one or two hiccups along the way but I ended up with what has turned out to be a lovely shooting American Flatbow.
 In fact my son is currently shooting it in competitions!
 After my initial success I thought I'd tackle something a bit trickier and had a go at a fairly simple takedown recurve.
-Again this turned out to be a lovely shooter and there were fewer hiccups.
+Again this turned out to be a lovely shooter, if a bit plain looking.

 Building a bow is a great way to extend an interest in shooting and I believe understanding how they are made can improve how you shoot.
 It certainly makes you look at other bows differently and it's a great feeling going to a shoot knowing you've made every item that you will be using to compete and an even better feeling when you win!!